EdenServer/community/ISSUE_TEMPLATE.md

 -->

 - [ ] I have searched for existing issues for issues like this one.
 The issue has not been posted.
 (Duplicate reports slow down development.)
 - [ ] I have provided reproducable steps.
 (No "as the title says" posts please.
-Provide reproducable steps even if it seems like a waste of time.)
+Provide reproducible steps even if it seems like a waste of time.)
 - [ ] I have provided my client version in the details. (type /ver into your game window)

 ### Details